Red Faction: Armageddon: Plot

 A group of Cultists, a splinter faction of the Marauders led by Adam Hale, attacked and captured a terraformer that controls the weather of Mars.
 Red Faction forces, led by Frank Winters along with Darius Mason, made an assault on the terraformer.
 Unfortunately, Adam, disguised as one of the Red Faction, tricks Darius and destroys the terraformer.
 The destruction of the terraformer results in catastrophic weather which forces the entire population underground.

 A few years later, Darius is working as a freelance miner along with a Marauder friend named Kara within the town of Bastion.
 Darius begins to leave Bastion for a job when Kara tells him not to go due to a major storm coming and her having a bad feeling about the job.
 Mason shrugs it off as nothing to worry about.
 She then tosses him a Benjamin Franklin medallion which she explains is "suppose [sic] to ward off lightning strikes" for good luck.
 When Darius is sent to do the mining job, he becomes trapped in the tunnels.
-At the same time, he learns that he was tricked again by Adam Hale and the cultists who disguised themselves as archaeologist hiring Mason to open a seal that releases an alien race called the Plague.
+At the same time, he learns that he was tricked again by Adam Hale and the cultists who disguised themselves as archaeologists hiring Mason to open a seal that releases an alien race called the Plague.
 Which, coincidentally happens to dwell in the same tunnels.
 After falling off a cliff that left him unconscious for three days, Darius, guided by SAM (Situation Awareness Module), escapes the tunnels into an underground mining colony where he finds the Plague attacking the citizens.
 Grouping up with survivors and some Red Faction soldiers, he escorts an ambulance convoy to Bastion with the help of a L.E.O exosuit that is found along the way.
 Darius then arrives at Bastion to discover that the town is overrun by the Plague, with all the injured holed up in the center of town.
 Darius helps out, only to have them turn on him when they find out that he was involved in the release of the Plague.
 As he escapes to the surface, the pursuers following him are attacked and slaughtered by the alien race.
 The Red Faction, along with Frank, shows up and arrests him, but are attacked, at which point Darius joins the Red Faction and helps fend off the Plague.